bnjunge/html-parser/README.md

 ## More Examples

-Get a attribute ( If the attribute is non-value attribute (eg. checked, selected...), it will returns true or false)
+Get an attribute ( If the attribute is non-value attribute (eg. checked, selected...), it will returns true or false)
 ```php
 $value = $e->href;
 ```

-Set a attribute(If the attribute is non-value attribute (eg. checked, selected...), set it's value as true or false)
+Set an attribute(If the attribute is non-value attribute (eg. checked, selected...), set it's value as true or false)
 ```php
 $e->href = 'my link';
 ```

-Remove a attribute, set it's value as null!
+Remove an attribute, set it's value as null!
 ```php
 $e->href = null;
 ```

-Determine whether a attribute exist?
+Determine whether an attribute exist?
 ```php
 if (isset($e->href)) echo 'href exist!';
 ```